 TYPES OF FINANCIAL AID AND MAJOR PROGRAMS

-ASU students receive financial aid resources totaling more than \$273 million.
-There are four categories of financial aid: scholarships, grants, loans, and employment.
+In 2006-2007, ASU expects to award an estimated \$340 million in all types of financial aid to more than 37,500 students.
+There are four categories of financial aid: scholar-ships, grants, loans, and employment.

 Scholarships